-All registrations include 6 months of access to the webinar recordings so your member agencies’ entire staff can be trained!
+All registrations include 6 months of access to the webinar recordings so your agencies’ entire staff can be trained!

 Registration fees are based on one phone/webinar connection; multiple site participation for your agency will require a separate registration fee for each connection.
 A webinar recording is included with the registration fee.